shahdyassin/Memory_Card_Game/README.md

 and they remain face up.
 Don't waste a turn!

-Installation
+->Installation :-

 TODO: TASM

-Thanks For Playing , Hope You Enjoy It ! :)
+* Thanks For Playing , Hope You Enjoy It ! :)